chrisbroski/frogeye/README.md

 The *frogeye.js* module currently detects total motion (adapted from *motion-overall.js*,) the direction of greatest movement (left, right, center, and none,) and overall brightness.

-1. Total motion in the visual field
-2. Direction (left, center, right, or none) of the most motion
+1. Motion majority direction (left, center, right, or none)
-3. Motion location in a 4 x 3 grid
+2. Motion location in a 4 x 3 grid
-4. Overall brightness of the visual field
+3. Overall brightness of the visual field
-5. Contrast points in one of 3,072 points (64 x 48 grid)
+4. Contrast points in one of 3,072 points (64 x 48 grid)

+The viewer shows this data in a 400 x 300 display:

+1. Red arrow or dot indicating major motion direction
+2. Translucent green squares indicate motion location
+3. Background

 ## Hardware